siliconcompiler/fpga-timing-coverage-suite/docs/syntax/README.md

           <patterns>
 ```

-Note: OpenSTA has special flags for heirarchical matches.
+Note: OpenSTA has special flags for hierarchical matches.
 Should consider adding.

 ### get_nets